ImYeJun/Book_of_Dungeon/README.md

 # version 0.X
--made the essentail game frame (the process of start-skilll random award-battle-ending)
--put some design
--should have recorded the whole process of making the game frame but by then i didn't consider about it :(
+-record of the part of essentail frame making processs -should have recorded the whole process of making the game frame but by then i didn't consider about it :(